 This is one of the books about the Cannes Film Festival that is especially interesting since it is written by a man with great insight into the festival.

 John has attended seven Cannes Film Festivals, and this book is all about it.
 In the book, you get to read and learn everything about this festival, making this book the ultimate book about Cannes Film Festival if you want to educate yourself about the legendary festival.

 The is no other book available that provides such a detailed and insightful look into what goes on behind the curtains and facade of the Film Festival, and this makes this book a must-read for everyone.

 It talks about the Riviera, the glitz, the glamour, the sleaze, the lifestyles of the attendees, and the rich and famous.
 Once you’ve read it, you’ll get an incredible insight into the festival and what goes on both on the carpet as well as behind the curtains.

 6.Cannes: A Festival Virgin’s Guide: Attending the Cannes Film Festival for Filmmakers and Film Industry Professionals by Craig Benjamin

 This is one of the more helpful books about the Cannes Film festival that is more practical than any of the others.
 It is more of a handbook than anything else, which means more practical information about the iconic festival.

-The book ”A Festival Virgin’s Guide” is exactly what the title suggests – a guide to first timers at Cannes Film Festival.
-It is mainly a handbook for filmmakers and film industry professionals who are looking to attend the Cannes Film Festival for the first time, but it may very well be interesting for people who have never visited or never plan to visit as well as it brings a greater insight into the event, and demystify the event, providing practical advice for attending.
+The book ”A Festival Virgin’s Guide” is exactly what the title suggests – a guide to first-timers at the Cannes Film Festival.
+It is mainly a handbook for filmmakers and film industry professionals who are looking to attend the Cannes Film Festival for the first time, but it may very well be interesting for people who have never visited or never plan to visit as well as it brings a greater insight into the event and demystifies the event, providing practical advice for attending.